ReFRACtor/refractor-muses/muses_capture/README.md

    to create files needed by
    capture-run (or run-retrieval).
 This goes into the output directory.

+   Use an instrument "all" to run all the instruments.

 6. Run

         ./muses_capture capture-run <instrument>

    This generates various pickle/save file for the different steps of the processing, that can then be used by the other repositories for testing.
    This updates the files in omi_sounding_1 and tropomi_sounding_1 (we currently have just one sounding, but we might potentially want to have unit tests for multiple soundings).

+   Use an instrument "all" to run all the instruments.

 7. Can optionally run the full retrieval by